Bank Of America Shareholders About To Be Diluted By Insider Warren Buffett

 I like Bank of America on a retest of recent lows after Buffett does his conversion and the market digests the news of the actual dilution.
 Investors will want to pay close attention to the company's share buyback in the recent quarter.

-At the moment I prefer Lloyds Banking Group (NYSE:LYG) as I feel the stock has pulled back to the sweet buy spot offering investors an opportunity for a 15% to 20% gain in the next 45 to 60 days.
+At the moment, I prefer Lloyds Banking Group (NYSE:LYG) as I feel the stock has pulled back to the sweet buy spot, offering investors an opportunity for a 15% to 20% gain in the next 45 to 60 days.
 I have been buying the $3.45 level the last several sessions.

-As always do your own research and always have an exit strategy before making an investment decision.
+As always, do your own research and always have an exit strategy before making an investment decision.
 It will help keep you grounded in times of volatility.

 Side Note: I apologize to my readers for being AWOL as I have been on an extended vacation and moving to a new residence.
 I will be launching a premium service in the next week sharing my views along with my entry and exit points on select stocks.
 I hope to see you there.